-- Karen black then came out with her child and does a monolog about motherhood where she breaks down motherhood throughout time as if they matched the age they were from, i.e. the steam powered mom during the age of the locomotive era.
+Karen black then came out with her child and does a monolog about motherhood where she breaks down motherhood throughout time as if they matched the age they were from, i.e., the steam-powered mom during the locomotive era.

-- Aykroyd then meets up with Jane Curtin for a mini 10-year reunion.
-It turns out he had a huge crush on her in high school even though she has no idea who he is.
-He wants to get as much out of the encounter as he can and she just wants to leave.
+Aykroyd then meets up with Jane Curtin for a mini 10-year reunion.
+It turns out he had a massive crush on her in high school even though she has no idea who he is.
+He wants to get as much out of the encounter as he can, and she just wants to leave.

 Garrett Morris then introduces the latest installment of the Mr. Bill series, which made me very happy.